 In May 2016, we entered into a license agreement with Jubilant for an exclusive, worldwide license to Jubilant's family of patents covering compounds that inhibit BET proteins such as BRD4, including CK-103.
 The license agreement was amended on December 13, 2016 and March 31, 2017.
 Under the terms of the license agreement, we paid Jubilant an up-front licensing fee of \$2.0 million, and Jubilant is eligible to receive payments up to an aggregate of approximately \$89.0 million upon our successful achievement of certain clinical development and regulatory milestones, of which \$59.5 million are due upon various regulatory approvals to commercialize the products.
+In addition, Jubilant is eligible to receive payments up to an aggregate of \$89.0 million upon our successful achievement of certain clinical development and regulatory milestones, of which \$59.5 million are due upon various regulatory approvals to commercialize the products.
 In addition, Jubilant is eligible to receive payments up to an aggregate of \$89.0 million upon our successful achievement of certain sales milestones based on aggregate net sales, in addition to royalty payments based on a tiered low to mid-single digit percentage of net sales.
-The license will terminate on a country-by-country and product-by-product basis until the royalty term in such country with respect to such product expires, at which time the agreement will expire in its entirety with respect to such licensed product in such country.
-The royalty term, on a product-by-product and country-by-country basis, begins on the first commercial sale of a product in a country and ends on the expiration of the last-to-expire Jubilant patent containing a valid claim to the product in such country.
+The license will terminate on a country-by-country and product-by-product basis until the royalty term in such country.
+With respect to such product expires, at which time the agreement will expire in its entirety with respect to such licensed product and country-by-country basis, begins on the first commercial sale of a product in a country and ends on the expiration of the last-to-expire Jubilant patent containing a valid claim to the product in such country.
 To date, we have incurred \$2.4 million of upfront licensing and milestone payments under the license agreement.

 In connection with the license agreement with Jubilant, we entered into a sublicense agreement with TGTX, a related party, to develop and commercialize the compounds licensed in the field of hematological malignancies, while we retain the right to develop and commercialize these compounds in the field of solid tumors.
 Under the terms of the sublicense agreement, TGTX paid us \$1.0 million, representing an upfront licensing fee, and we are eligible to receive substantive potential milestone payments up to an aggregate of approximately \$87.2 million upon TGTX's successful achievement of clinical development and regulatory milestones.
 This is comprised of up to approximately \$25.5 million upon TGTX's successful completion of three clinical development milestones for two licensed products, and up to approximately \$61.7 million upon the achievement of five regulatory approvals and first commercial sales in specified territories for two licensed products.
 In addition, we are eligible to receive potential milestone payments up to an aggregate of \$89.0 million upon TGTX's successful achievement of certain sales milestones based on aggregate net sales by TGTX, for two licensed products, in addition to royalty payments based on a mid-single digit percentage of net sales by TGTX.
 TGTX also pays us for 50% of IND enabling costs and patent expenses.
-For each of the years ended December 31, 2020 and 2019, we recognized approximately \$0.1 million in revenue related to the sublicense agreement in the Statements of Operations.
+For each of the years ended December 31, 2021 and 2020, we recognized approximately \$0.1 million in revenue related to the sublicense agreement in the Statements of Operations.